embeddedgo/embeddedgo.github.io/_posts/2019-11-16-go_on_not_so_small_hardware.md

 package](https://github.com/embeddedgo/x/tree/master/time) from Emgo which you can use in place of the original one.~~

-*Update 2020-02-17: there is a stub implementation of os and syscall packages so the time and other packages now work.*

-*Update 2020-12-18: there is a virtual file system implemented.
+*Update 2020-12-18: The os and rtos packages implement a virtual file system.
 You can mount different file sytems using `rtos.Mount` method and use all functions from os package (see [github.com/embeddedgo/fs](https://github.com/embeddedgo/fs) for example filesystems)*

-*Update 2021-02-24: the generation of floating-point instructions is supported but only if the FPU supports both 32-bit and 64-bit operations (Kendryte K210, STM32H7).
+*Update 2021-02-24: The generation of floating-point instructions is supported but only if the FPU supports both 32-bit and 64-bit operations (Kendryte K210, STM32H7).
 Use soft-float mode if the FPU supports only 32-bit instructions (STM32F4, STM32L4)'.*

 *Michał Derkacz*